FatemaAhmedKhalil/Yocto_Project_RaspberryPi3/Project.md

 cd /meta-IVI/recipes-native-cpp/helloworld
 recipetool create -o helloworld_1.0.bb https://github.com/embeddedlinuxworkshop/y_t1.git
 ```
-After Generate the Recipe, Add Some Changes
+After Generate the Recipe, Add Some Changes, the Final Recipe:
-the Final Recipe
 ```bash
 # Recipe created by recipetool
 # This is the basis of a recipe and may need further editing in order to be fully functional.